Expatria-Technologies/Flexi-HAL/README.md

 By using a common STM32F4 MCU, the Flexi-HAL is also able to easily host ports of uCNC, Marlin and even Klipper so it can drive much more than just CNC machines.

+### UF2 Bootloader
+The Flexi-HAL is meant to be used with a UF2 bootloader.
+All boards from Expatria will come with this bootloader installed.
+This allows you to upgrade or change the firmware on the flexi as easily as copying a file to a USB driver.
+Pre-built binary firmwares from Expatria are distributed as UF2 files.
+There are two ways to access bootloader mode and change the firmware:
+1) Power up the MCU section (connect the USB cable) while holding the HALT and HOLD buttons.
+2) Double-tap the reset (RST) button on the side of the board near the USBC port.

+Once in bootloader mode, the Flexi will appear as a USB storage device called "FLEXI446" and the X limit light will flash briefly if there is no signal asserted on that pin (switch is open).
+Simply copy the new firwmare to this USB drive and the board will automatically install it and reboot.

 ### Power Input
 <img src="/readme_images/isolation_zones.png" width="500">